Einstein's Theory of Relativity

 respect

-to his moving train (considered at rest in his frame) in
+his moving train (considered at rest in his frame) in the

-velocity vo[rest] with respect to the moving frame acquires
+projected at velocity vo[rest] with respect to the

-accelerated with respect to the train to become Mv[rest].
-In
+to the train to become Mv[rest].
+In fact, the

-fact, the reciprocity principle implies that the passage of the object
+reciprocity principle implies that the passage of the object of

 3.63 |

-from the relativity principle, equation 3.63 shows that mass Mv[rest]
+expected from the relativity principle, equation 3.63 shows that

-representation of these changes of velocity shows that the mass Mv[rest]
+physical representation of these changes of velocity shows that

-respect to the same rest frame.
-Therefore physically, we must have:
+with respect to the same rest frame.
+Therefore physically, we must

 Combining